Ady-Media-Design/the_portal/README.md

 *These goals would provide a clear roadmap for the creation of "The Portal", ensuring growth and sustainability despite its no-budget nature.*

 **Short-Term Objectives**
 * Develop a complete script for the story, detailing the plot, characters, and key scenes.
+(100%)
 * Create short animations (1–8 seconds) in 1080p resolution to build visual momentum and illustrate the concept.
+(15%)
-* Plan the production of a feature-length animated film or an episodic series, with each episode advancing the storyline.
+* Plan the production of a feature-length animated film or an episodic series, with each episode advancing the storyline. (pending)
-* Build a presentation website to showcase the project, featuring artwork, animations, and the story outline to attract contributors and sponsors.
+* Build a presentation website to showcase the project, featuring artwork, animations, and the story outline to attract contributors and sponsors. (pending)

 **Long-Term Objectives**
-* Secure sponsorship for licensing professional software or tools required for animation and production.
+* Secure sponsorship for licensing professional software or tools required for animation and production. (pending)
 * Find a sponsor to fund additional professional equipment (e.g., high-performance PCs, professional-grade GPUs, etc.).
 * Partner with a publishing or production company interested in licensing and distributing the final film or series.
 * Attract a sponsor for promotion and digital marketing, helping the project reach a global audience and build a dedicated fan base.